There are three kinds of publishing: traditional (or trade) publishing, self publishing, and vanity publishing.

 Both freelancers and self publishing companies have to be paid up front.
 They are not paid only if the book sells.
 That means you may be making a large upfront investment with NO GUARANTEE that you will recoup your money.

 Note: If a company both charges you upfront AND takes part of your royalties after publishing, that is a vanity publisher.
-I’ll talk more about these in a post tomorrow.
+I’ll talk more about these in a separate post.

 Some other information about self publishing: